-- ballasted with sandbags, as per B1.3.4 Sign stands and supports, or - stabilized using light weight short flexible connecting strips.
-The cone and the stabilizing strip must not exceed 7.0kgs in weight.
+- ballasted with sandbags, as per B1.3.4 Sign stands and supports, or - stabilised using light weight short flexible connecting strips.
+The combined weight of a single cone and the stabilising strip must not exceed 7.0kgs in weight.

 B2.4.1.1 Cone bars